orsonteodoro/gcf2/profiles/gaming/README.md

       worst case penalty), HW_TAGS KASAN (~1.2x worst case penalty), SW_TAGS KASAN (~1.8x worst case penalty).
 Most proper hardened kernels will enable a flavor of ASan.
-The distro kernel will enable KASAN but it should be disabled for competitive gaming to avoid false positive unintended consequence scenario that leads to premature permadeath.
+The distro kernel will enable KASAN but it should be disabled for competitive gaming to avoid a false positive unintended consequence scenario that leads to premature permadeath.